elhyc/SurfaceQ/README.md

 ## Implementation details

 Apart from Qiskit, the [main code](./src/SurfaceQ.py) uses [NetworkX](https://networkx.org/) to implement the necessary data structures required for (rotated) surface codes.
-Unlike the implementation found [here](https://github.com/elhyc/Kitaev-Toric-Code), this implementation uses more general algorithms available for CSS codes to: 1) produce logical states, 2) construct plaquette and star operators.

 First, a NetworkX lattice grid of an appropriate size is formed -- we initiate a NetworkX lattice grid of size $d \times d$  is formed.
 This lattice is referred to as the <em>primal lattice</em> of the surface code.
 We can use NetworkX to produce a visualization of it: